Useless Bushcraft tips to avoid

 You can suck snake venom out of a wound

-After the snakes has bitten someone, it will already be too late.
+After the snake has bitten someone, it will already be too late.
 Certain snake venom is powerful enough to kill dozens of people, so even being able to suck out 90% won’t do anything other than leave someone with poison in their mouth.
 This wouldn’t be possible though as the venom goes straight into the body and doesn’t linger in a pocket under the bite mark.
 Proper medical attention and anti-venom should be sought to deal with any snake bite.

-(There are certain snakes that can kill a person with less than one drop of venom, so dont put yourself at risk by performing an action that won’t work)
+(There are certain snakes that can kill a person with less than one drop of venom, so don’t put yourself at risk by performing an action that won’t work)

 You can drink your own urine if you’re thirsty enough